-We experimented on the weights of the evaluation function, among which the two configurations ($\eta = 2, \beta = 8, \gamma = 1$) and (4,5,1).
+We experimented on the weights of the evaluation function, among which the two configurations $(\eta = 2, \beta = 8, \gamma = 1)$ and (4,5,1).
 The first one of the two provoked the apparition of unnatural lateral displacements of the swing foot similar to our observations of the f{drag} criteria.
-The second led to movements that would choose to stay underwater even for quite low water heights (under the knee).
+The second leaded to movements that would choose to stay underwater even for quite low water heights (under the knee).
 Finally, we have chosen to use the weights (3,6,1) to build our final controller.
 This combination leads to motions significantly influenced by the water height while keeping a natural looking movement.
-With these weights, we have created 10 reference controllers which will be interpolated by the reference controller comibiner (section 5.1) to obtain a continous space for the reference poses.
+With these weights, we have created 10 reference controllers.
 We have two sets of reference controllers corresponding to the character's speeds $0.3m.s^{-1}$ and $0.7m.s^{-1}$.
 Each set contains one controller for each of the five following water heights: 0, 0.25, 0.5, 0.75 and 1 meter.
 Each optimization step has been realized with the following stages: 10 gait steps to stabilize the motion, then five seconds for the evaluation.
 The optimization of a set of five liquid heights for one speed took around 9 hours.